Transistor789/Light-Field-Refocusing/README.md

 # Light Field Refocusing

-This project consists of the following folders:
+This is a light field refocusing algorithm calculated in the spatial domain.

 - `input/`: Put your sub-aperture images here.
 - `matlab/`: Run `main.m`.
-- `cpp/`: Modify your OpenCV version and library path, then open refocus.sln` and run.
+- `cpp/`: Modify your OpenCV version and library path, then open `refocus.sln` and run.